malivinayak/Self-Correcting-Message-System-using-Hamming-Code/README.md

 detect that 2 errors are present.
 This system can be also used in Compact Disc (CD) and Digital Versatile Disc (DVD)

+## Description
+Self-Correcting message system works for each 11 bits data which are further converted to 16 bits which includes 4 bits for redundancy for parity check and 1 bit is extended parity check.
+In this design, even parity is considered that is number of 1’s in data bits is even.
+Before transmitting the data, parity bits are generated for each 11 bit of data and transmits the 16 bits of data.
+And after transmission some checks are performed and which can be used for correcting any errors.

 ## Circuit
 * Hamming Encoder Circuit
 ![image](https://user-images.githubusercontent.com/66154908/194748814-c8b815d2-48fe-4598-82af-caf49ff48464.png)